naethiel/narcolepsy/README.md

-# Narcolepsy: a simple file-baed CLI http client
+# Narcolepsy: a simple file-based CLI http client

 Narcolepsy is a terminal HTTP API client, drawing inspiration from Ain, insomnia and VSCode's "rest client" extension.